moeinfadakar/law-query-website/README.md

-<h2>Mashhad Uber website  🏚 </h2>
+<h2>law-query-website  🏚 </h2>

 <p>
-In today's world, speed is everything.
-This web application uses Google Maps to arrange a vehicle for you wherever you are, keeping you away from the hassle of finding a taxi.
+Are you studying law?
+Are you even interested in law?
+This is a test and a tough challenge that will help you improve your skills!
 </p>

 <h3>Features 🔥</h3>

+* MVC ✔
+* Check Response`s ✔
-* Google map API  ✔
+* Showing result ✔
-* Pricing method  ✔
+* Add|Remove|Edit question by Admin ✔
 * Well-designed User Interface & User Experience  ✔

 <h3>Goals  🎯</h3>